Molly Thompson-Smith has broken down barriers to secure an Olympic place.

-Sport climber Molly Thompson-Smith rounds off the month.
-From her old-school iPod shuffle to the tangle teaser that helped her embrace her curls, she delved into the personal items and memories that influenced her as a woman and athlete of colour.
+The sport climber was part of our 2023 Black History Month video series where she delved into the personal items and memories that influenced her as a woman and athlete of colour.

-The 25-year-old became the first British woman to win a medal in a Lead World Cup event with bronze in Slovenia in 2017 and after her growing success led to a bronze medal at the 2020 European Climbing Championships in Moscow, the climber is now hoping to qualify for her maiden Olympics in 2024.
+The 26-year-old became the first British woman to win a medal in a Lead World Cup event with bronze in Slovenia in 2017 and after her growing success led to a bronze medal at the 2020 European Climbing Championships in Moscow, before a roaring performance at the 2024 Olympic Qualifying Series saw her qualify for the Paris 2024 Olympic Games.

 Here are the mementoes that shaped Molly Thompson-Smith.